nus-cs2103-AY2223S1/ip/docs/README.md

 This subtracts $23 from the amount owed to Lynette.
 Now, the program records the amount that Lynette is due to be $27.

-In addition, loans amounts can move into the negatives, at which it will be represented by an amount recievable.
+In addition, loans amounts can move into the negatives, at which it will be represented by an amount receivable.

 ```
 loans add Adam /amount -15